-• Must have sleeves.

-- Blouses or dresses for females can be worn as the designer intended provided they do not expose the midriff and/or cleavage, while seated or standing.
-The neck of your shirt cannot be more than 4 inches from the nape of your neck. - Tops are required to extend far enough below the beltline so that there is no skin exposed at any point of a student's movement or posture.
+- All shirts, blouses, and dresses must have sleeves. - Blouses or dresses for females can be worn as the designer intended provided they do not expose the midriff, cleavage and/or undergarments, while seated or standing.
+The neck of your shirt cannot be more than 4 inches from the nape of your neck.
+Halter tops, off the shoulder blouses, and cold shoulder tops are not permitted. - Tops are required to extend far enough below the beltline so that there is no skin exposed at any point of a student's movement or posture.